aybehrouz/argennon/README.md

 - Transaction validation should be done in parallel in different layers of the system to make sure we can benefit from both multicore architectures and node clustering techniques.

-- We should have a scalable randomized proof of stake consensus protocol which is not vulnerable to bribe attacks unlike Algorand.

 <!---
 *α* =  − ln (1 − *M*<sub>*n* + *k*</sub>/*X*) / *n*